Friday, February 22, 2019

 While its history is largely documented, on the walls of the lobby is a mysterious framed and signed photo of Maria Remenyi, Miss USA of 1966.
 Surely the reason for this photo was once well known, but now few people know how and why the photo came to be affixed there.
 Chiara Boldrini, a part-time guide at the Montecarlo tourist information office, said that she has heard unsubstantiated “legends” that Miss Remenyi “saved the theater” when it was marked for destruction in the mid-1960s, but Chiara seemed skeptical about this.

-It is true that after World War I, the theater underwent a period of decay, so much so that it was designated by the mayor to be torn down and made into a parking lot.
+It is true that after World War I, the theater underwent a period of decay, so much so that in the 1960s, it was designated by the mayor to be torn down and made into a parking lot.
 It was unused, crumbling and dangerous, and no one had the money or will to restore it.
 Official sources in Montecarlo credit the rescue effort to the intervention to Professor Mario Tori, who roused the populous to the cause.
 Tori also enlisted the help of Italia Nostra, a non-profit organization dedicated to the protection and promotion of Italy’s historical, artistic and environmental patrimony.
 After a period of restoration, the theater re-opened in 1973.

 So what part, if any, did Maria Remenyi play in the intervention?
 Did Miss USA truly visit Montecarlo?
 Does her family have roots in Tuscany or somewhere else in Italy?
 Two local tour guides I queried couldn’t answer these questions.
 Neither could they provide me with any details about her life and relationship to Montecarlo.